 Any actualized impact of the 21st CCLC program requires successful implementation of the recruitment and enrollment plan, thus ensuring the highest level of student participation.
-Within the first month of academic year operation, and despite beginning an off-site educational program, the Grace Place for Children and Families (Elementary School) 21st CCLC Program had already enrolled a total of 66 students (45.83% of the proposed daily attendance).
-Table 8-1 provides data on student enrollment success for each month of 21st CCLC operation during the 2017-2018 operational year (Summer of 2017 and 2017-2018 academic year).
+Within the first month of academic year operation, the Grace Place for Children and Families (High School) 21st CCLC Program had already enrolled a total of 87 students (116% of the proposed daily attendance).
+Table 8-1 provides data on student enrollment success for each month of 21st CCLC operation during the 2018-2019 operational year (Summer of 2018 and 2018-2019 academic year).
+As shown, the 21st CCLC program continued to recruit student participants throughout the operating year as slots for students opened up in the program.
+While the enrollment numbers may exceed the proposed daily attendance, this is an important characteristic of successful 21st CCLC programs, as students may have other options afterschool (sometimes even going home alone) and not all enrolled students come each day.
+The program has been encouraged to keep track of the daily attendance to avoid exceeding the approved student-to-staff ratios.
+Ultimately, across all sites, the program successfully enrolled enough students to allow for the proposed average daily attendance to be met during the program year.
+The Grace Place for Children and Families (High School) 21st CCLC